Inventory of the Wilson and Hairston Family Papers, 1751-1928

 From 1917 to 1928, there are scattered correspondence and receipts.
 Sims, in 1917, moved to New York City, N.Y., to work as an independent civil engineer, and his correspondence primarily consists of letters between himself and C. L. Finney about Berry Hill farm management; between himself and various Virginia merchants about his tenants' accounts and crops; and letters from his brother, William Sims, particularly about his service as special naval representative and observer to Great Britain and his travels in Ireland, England, and France.

-Undated papers are arranged roughly by type in the following order: correspondence, slave lists, financial papers, legal papers, genealogical papers, writings, and miscellaneous papers.
+Undated papers are arranged roughly by type in the following order: correspondence, lists of enslaved people, financial papers, legal papers, genealogical papers, writings, and miscellaneous papers.
 Under correspondence,letters written by individual Wilsons and Hairstons are filed first, then there is undated correspondence according to century, including the papers of Alfred Varley Sims.

 Folder 1a